Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Applications

 \section{Applications}

 Now we will deduce some applications to the cohomology of local shtuka spaces.
 In \S 9.1, we will use our eigensheaf to derive an analogue of an averaging formula of Shin for the cohomology of local shtuka spaces.
 In \S 9.2 and \S 9.3, we will discuss a refined version of this averaging formula, and use it to derive a very explicit formula for the isotypic parts of local shtuka spaces with respect to parabolic inductions of characters coming from normalized regular parameters.
-By combining this with a shtuka analogue of Boyer's trick, we will show that this gives rise to a geometric construction of intertwining operators, and recovers a result analogous to a result of Xiao and Zhu \cite{XZ} on the irreducible components of affine Deligne-Lusztig varieties, but on the generic fiber.

-Let's first recall the key definitions.
+By combining this with a shtuka analogue of Boyer's trick, we will show that this gives rise to a geometric construction of intertwining operators, and recovers a result analogous to a result of Xiao and Zhu \cite{XZ} on the irreducible components of affine Deligne-Lusztig varieties, but on the generic fiber. \\\\ Let's first recall the key definitions.
 We say a local shtuka datum is a triple $(G,b,\mu)$ for $\mu$ a geometric dominant cocharacter of $G$ and $b \in B(G,\mu)$ an element of the $\mu$-admissible locus of the Kottwtiz set of $G$ (Definition \ref{bgmudefinition}).
 We let $E$ be the reflex field of $\mu$.
 The triple $(G,b,\mu)$ defines a diamond

 parameterizing modifications $\mathcal{F}_{b} \rightarrow \mathcal{F}_{G}^{0}$ with meromorphy bounded by $\mu$ on $X$\footnote{Note that this is the space denoted $\Sht(G,b,\mu^{-1})$ in \cite{SW}.
 We find that our convention simplifies certain formulae.}.
 It carries an action of $G(\mathbb{Q}_{p}) \times J_{b}(\mathbb{Q}_{p})$ and a (non-effective) descent datum from $\Breve{E}$ down to $E$.
 This allows us to consider the tower of quotients